 Also dampening our musical ambitions, Ned announces his family is moving after school is out for summer.
 Mary is bereft.
 I feel sorry for her, but it seems like what normally happens.
 She is a pretty latina.
 I know she will not be lonely for long.
-I figure Ned will want his expensive guitar back.
+I figure Ned wants his expensive guitar back.
 My music career will be very short.
 I go to Ned’s house with the guitar to return it.

 “You should keep it,” Ned says.
 “I really can’t play it well enough.
 You’re great on it.”

 “Really?
 You’re kidding me.
 I can’t pay you for it.”

 “I’m coming back for college at the U. You’ll be a big rock star.
 You have to let me in to all your shows.”

 “Is Mary waiting for you?”